 Low Cost of Maintenance

-The cost of maintaining an indigenous tree is far cheaper than maintaining an exotic tree or non-native tree.
-Reason being that, once indigenous trees are planted, it normally requires little maintenance and less nurturing because of its natural components.
-Meaning that you wouldn’t spend so as to take care of the indigenous tree you plant in your garden or surrounding.
+Maintaining an indigenous tree is far cheaper than maintaining an exotic or a non-native tree.
+The reason has been that once indigenous trees are planted, it normally requires little maintenance and less nurturing because of their natural components.
+Meaning that you wouldn’t spend to take care of the indigenous tree you plant in your garden or surrounding.

 Another reason why the native tree is of great value is the beauty and attractiveness it adds to your garden and environment.
-Aside from the beauty, native plants also produce abundant colourful fruits and seeds, seasonal change in colours from the pale, thin greens of early spring, to the vibrant yellows and reds of autumn.
+Aside from the beauty, native plants also produce abundant colourful fruits and seeds and seasonal changes in colours, from the pale, thin greens of early spring to the vibrant yellows and reds of autumn.

 Healthy Places for People

-Planting a native plant is a great option for exotic and alien or artificial plants that are sold at over the roof prices.
-These plants are not as healthy as indigenous plants that help you in creating a healthier place for yourself, your family, and your community.
+Planting a native plant is an excellent option for exotic and alien planets or artificial plants sold at over the roof prices.
+These plants are not as healthy as indigenous plants that help you create a healthier place for yourself, your family, and your community.

 Improve Climate Condition

 Planting ingenious trees in your garden helps to improve the climate and also combat climate change.
-More so, indigenous trees help reduce noise and carbon pollution thereby improving the climate condition of your environment.
-Importantly, long-living native trees like oaks and maples, are effective at storing the greenhouse gas carbon dioxide.
+More so, indigenous trees help reduce noise and carbon pollution, thereby improving the climate condition of your environment.
+Importantly, long-living native trees like oaks and maples effectively store greenhouse gas carbon dioxide.

-Another importance of planting native plants is its ability to conserve water and adapt to local environmental conditions.
-Indigenous trees require less water, thereby saving time, money, and water.
+Another importance of planting native plants is their ability to conserve water and adapt to local environmental conditions.
+Indigenous trees require less water, saving time, money, and water.

-From our discourse, I believe you now have learnt something new about indigenous trees and the benefits they have for the surrounding, animals and us.
-It is important that we join the league of those who plant native plant species because of the value vast benefits they offer than planting non-native trees which are reported to produce more carbon and also require high nurture.
-Mind you, when you plant an indigenous tree, you are doing the surrounding, wildlife, yourself a favour.
+From our discourse, I believe you have learned something new about indigenous trees and their benefits for the surrounding animals and us.
+We must join the league of those who plant native plant species because of the value and vast benefits they offer than planting non-native trees, which are reported to produce more carbon and also require high nurture.
+When you plant an indigenous tree, you do the surrounding, wildlife, and yourself a favour.